-- Historically, there are have been two environments in which active US equity managers have tended to outperform: when index concentration has declined, and during bear markets. - As a result of an exceedingly narrow market environment in 2023, S&P 500 Index concentration in the top five stocks has reached an all-time high. - For earnings and valuation reasons, we believe index concentration will decline. - We believe US equities appear priced to perfection from a valuation perspective.
+- Historically, there are have been two environments in which active US equity managers have tended to outperform: when index concentration has declined, and during bear markets. - As a result of an exceedingly narrow market environment in 2023 and the first half of 2024, S&P 500 Index concentration in the top five stocks reached an all-time high. - For earnings and valuation reasons, we believe index concentration will decline. - We also believe US equities appear priced to perfection from a valuation perspective.
 Given active managers' track records of outperforming during bear markets, this may be a good time to switch from passive to active strategies in order to limit potential downside risk should market volatility increase.